noamrubin22/gerrit-project3/README.md

 # Gerrit – Chat with people nearby!

-This was our final project as web development students at Ironhack Berlin.

-We wanted to use everything we've learned so far, and create something that would be fun to use.
-Pierre Portal showed us this <a href="https://github.com/pierreportal/socket-io-lecture-for-ironhack">cool and very light weight framework for implementing messaging</a>, so we decided to build a chat platform with predefined chatrooms that are only open to users in the same approximate geolocation.
+For our final project as web development students at Ironhack Berlin we created a mobile web application.
+We decided to build a chat platform with predefined chatrooms that are only open to users in the same approximate geolocation.
 In other words: It lets you chat to randoms close by.

-To check out the deployed version, follow this link: https://justgerrit.herokuapp.com
+To check our deployed version, follow this link: https://justgerrit.herokuapp.com

 ## Getting started